 PREQ-FS_MExpo-Disc-05: The 3GPP management system shall provide the capability to configure, for a discoverable MOI, which management data associated to this MOI are visible to an external MnS consumer.

+NOTE 1: Management data includes for example performance measurements, KPIs and alarm information.

-NOTE: The above listed requirements are based on those originally defined in 3GPP TS 28.319 [29], but now applicable for external MnS consumers.
+NOTE 2: The above listed requirements are based on those originally defined in 3GPP TS 28.319 [29], but now applicable for external MnS consumers.

 PREQ-FS_MExpo-Disc-06: The 3GPP management system shall provide the means to map the configuration associated to discoverable MOIs to appropriate OAuth 2.0 access token.